Maraluque/Maraluque/README.md

 - 👪 I'm a [GDG](https://developers.google.com/community/gdg) organizer.
 - 📫 How to reach me: [Telegram](https://t.me/MaraLuque) or [Twitter](https://twitter.com/MaraLuqueC)

-Ask me about everything you have doubts, i love networking!
+Ask me about everything you have doubts, I love networking!
 🚀